Syed-Sufiyan-Ali/Hospital-Management-System-Commersialized-V1.1/README.md

-# 🏥 Sufiyan Health Clinic Management System
+# 🏥 Sufiyan Health Clinic Management System (Version 1.1)

 A desktop-based Clinic Management System developed using **Java Swing** and **MySQL**, designed to simplify day-to-day clinic operations through a clean, responsive, and easy-to-use interface.